Musicobot2023/Privacy-Policy-/README.md

 ``HOW LONG DO WE STORE DATA FOR?``

-wE are string guild id until server admin or owner disable 247 command and user id stored for custom queue so user can easily manage queue
+we are stroing guild id until server admin or owner disable 247 command and user id stored for custom queue so user can easily manage queue

 ``HOW CAN I CONTACT YOU IF I HAVE CONCERNS ABOUT YOUR BOT?``